binarynate/nativescript-component/README.md

 * Normally it's not necessary to set up bindings manually as shown here in `init`, but it's needed in this case in order to allow the `fieldName` property to dynamically specify the name of the property we're interested in.

 **For more information, check out the [API docs](https://github.com/BinaryNate/nativescript-component/blob/master/docs/api.md).**

+### Caveats

+#### Embedding a component inside a `ListView.itemTemplate` or `Repeater.itemTemplate`

+* nativescript-component serves this scenario well, because it allows each list item to have its own separate state.
+* However, as noted in the [sample-groceries app](https://github.com/BinaryNate/sample-Groceries/blob/nativescript-component-demo/app/components/list/list.xml#L13), you must be aware that in this scenario, the list item is automatically set as the component's binding context and, most importantly, **is immutable**.
+* This means that within your list item component, you can't use `this.set('foo', foo)` to set a new property on its binding context in order to display the property in the template; you must instead set that property before the object is passed to in an array to the `ListView` `items` attribute.
+* You can still use `this.foo = foo` to set instance properties on the component, but they won't be available to the component's template.

 ## Contributing